-The Conservancy subsequently measures all of its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.
-Changes in fair value are recognized in excess of revenue over expenditures.
+The Conservancy subsequently measures all of its financial assets and financial liabilities at amortized cost, except for investments, which are subsequently measured at fair value.
+Changes in fair value are recognized in excess (deficiency) of revenue over expenditures.

 2. Accounting policies (continued)